 The legend of King Arthur has been told and retold in many forms over the past fourteen centuries.
 In the last hundred years, the "Matter of Britain" has inspired works in new forms of cultural expression, including motion pictures, television, and comics.

 These web pages are an attempt to provide scholars, enthusiasts, and other interested parties with an overview of the various comic strip and comic book series that have featured Arthurian themes.
 I acknowledge that this overview is incomplete (especially in regards to non-American comics), and suggestions for additions are more than welcomed.
 For a more comprehensive and scholarly approach to one major segment of Arthurian comics, I enthusiastically recommend Michael Torregrossa's "Camelot 3000 and Beyond: An Annotated Listing of Arthurian Comic Books Published in the United States c.1980-1998", originally published in the journal Arthuriana and now available on the Web.
-Another great online resource is Rodney Parrish's "Camelot Illustrated", or "King Arthur in Comics", an alphabetized list based on Rodney's own collection.
-The single most comprehensive bibliography of Arthurian comics -- and all Arthurian works in English over the last 750 years -- is Daniel P. Nastali and Phillip C. Boardman's two-volume The Arthurian Annals, published in 2004.
+Michael also maintains another web site devoted to the topic, the Arthur of the Comics Project.
+Yet another great online resource is Rodney Parrish's "Camelot Illustrated", or "King Arthur in Comics", an alphabetized list based on Rodney's own collection.
+Finally, the single most comprehensive bibliography of Arthurian comics -- and all Arthurian works in English over the last 750 years -- is Daniel P. Nastali and Phillip C. Boardman's two-volume The Arthurian Annals, published in 2004.

 The survey is divided into five major sections: